Pulihora Recipe

 Instructions

 • Preparing rice – The rice has to be grainy and not mushy.
 Sprinkle salt and turmeric over the rice.
 Then pour 1 tbsp sesame oil.
-Allow to cool and mix well.
+Let cool down and mix well.
 If needed add more turmeric to get the color you desire.

 • Making mustard powder (optional) – If you wish to use mustard powder, roast the seeds until slightly hot and cool.
-Powder and set aside. or You can use sesame seeds after dry roasting until they begin to splutter.
+Powder and set aside. or You can roast sesame seeds until they begin to splutter.
 Cool and powder.
 Do not use both, use either of them.

 • Soaking Tamarind – Add tamarind to a small bowl and rinse it.
 Pour hot water just enough to immerse it.
 When it turns soft, squeeze and make a thick paste.
 Pass it through a filter, discard stones and pulp.